Sharp Shoulder Blade Pain

 They decrease pain momentarily so we can spend time addressing the real problem through MOVEMENT based correction (I’ll get into this more in a moment.)

-Movement therapy doesn’t have to be complicated either.
-Simply taking a walk (relaxed with some nice arm swing) helps some people’s midback and shoulder blade pain.
+It’s easy too.
+Simply taking a walk (relaxed with some nice arm swing) helps some people’s shoulder blade pain.
 Crazy right?

 Other people have improvement as they start to do yard work.
 I know it sounds silly, but people have been surviving for centuries without foam rollers.

-I’ve even told some people to push their car (in neutral) to rehab their midback pain… they think I’m joking, but I’m actually very serious.
+I’ve even told some people to push their car (in neutral) to rehab their shoulder pain… they think I’m joking, but I’m actually very serious.

 Pushing a heavy object (most people just happen to have a car) can be very therapeutic and decrease shoulder blade pain when used in the strength period of their care (discussed below).